 The Abrahamic epic largely complete, our attention now passes to the central figure of the next generation.
-Rebecca also hails from the family of Nahor, in Harran.
-Rebecca also receives the call, and in accordance with the will of Yahweh, follows her destiny to the wild and free lands of Canaan.
+Rebekah also hails from the family of Nahor, in Harran.
+Rebekah also receives the call, and in accordance with the will of Yahweh, follows her destiny to the wild and free lands of Canaan.
 There, she lays the final groundwork for the ascendance of Israel himself: Jacob, father of the twelve tribes.

 Mission to Nahor

-The story of Rebecca begins in the household of Abraham.
+The story of Rebekah begins in the household of Abraham.
 Abraham sends his steward Eliezer on a mission to find a wife for his son Isaac.
 Isaac is not to marry one of the local women; rather, she is to be selected from Abraham’s kin, back in Aram of the Twin Rivers, the region of Mesopotamia where his brother Nahor lives.
 Abraham then instructs Eliezer to place his hand beneath Abraham’s thigh and swear a solemn oath on his master’s genitals to faithfully execute his mission.

 Eliezer objects that the right woman for Isaac might decline to travel to Canaan to marry Isaac sight unseen.
 He suggests that he bring Isaac along, but Abraham forbids it; he regards a return to Mesopotamia as a temptation to be resisted at all costs, even the failure of the mission.
 Why this is, will be made clear to us once Eliezer arrives at his destination; for now, he is simply told that Isaac is to remain at home.